For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 When you’re holding onto the string for a prolonged period of time, sometimes it just slips out of your grasp ever so slightly.

-Arm guards are available in leather and synthetic materials, though if you can muster the price/feeling, leather is your best option.
 It distributes shock throughout itself, whereas synthetics will only distribute that shock in a small area.
-You’ll thank us later.

 Bow Release

-If you’re someone who wants to spend hours firing your bow, your hand is going to get tired, and your fingers are going to get sore.
-You should be mostly engaging arm muscles when you’re doing this, so for that, a bow release will help you out.
+If you’re someone who wants to spend hours firing your bow, your hand is going to get tired, and your index finger is going to get very, very sore.

 Bow releases grab onto the string for you, and a simple tap to the release lever will send that arrow flying.